 Marijuana Breath Test Development at Washington State University (WSU)

 The researchers at Washington State University are trying to develop a breath test that can testify if a driver’s breath has any traces of cannabis or marijuana.
 It must be noted that law enforcement agencies already make use of preliminary breath tests to estimate the person’s blood alcohol content.
 However, no similar tool exists to estimate marijuana impairment utilizing a breath sample.

 Professor Herbert Hill, who teaches chemistry at WSU, informed that the older techniques, including those used by customs agents and airport security to detect explosives and drugs, can be repurposed to test breath for tetrahydrocannabinol.
 Hill and Jessica Tufariello, a doctoral student at WSU, are currently working on developing a small, hand-held device that makes use of ion mobility spectrometry to determine the existence of tetrahydrocannabinol in a person’s breath.

 Currently, prosecutors and officers take a blood test to find out how much TCH is present in a person’s blood.
 However, the blood test results are not instantly available to the officers who investigate people suspected to drive under the influence of marijuana.
 There is speculation that all the data regulated by various medicinal shops and medical records would be mined to form a comprehensive database of smokers and medical marijuana receivers to tick the harmless drug users off the officers’ list immediately.

 Cutting-edge Advancements in Marijuana for Recreational and Medical Use

 On the other hand, pot edibles have also changed a lot.
 Earlier customers used to have limited choices, and not to forget barely edible pots.
 With advancements in technology, customers can now pick their favorite pot from a wide array of choices, which taste good.
 Options include everything from popcorn to lollipop to mint, to name a few and THC-infused drinks.

 Overall, the truth behind smoking pot is that it has been mostly demonized by ineffective researches and poor media campaigns against substance abuse.
-Marijuana can be dangerous for physical and mental health but if a user exercises moderation, it may not be all that harmful.
+Medical Marijuana can be dangerous for physical and mental health but if a user exercises moderation, it may not be all that harmful.